KAI T-50 Golden Eagle: Improved variants

 The program has expanded beyond a trainer concept to include the TA-50 light attack aircraft and the FA-50 light combat aircraft.
 The TA-50 variant is a more heavily armed version of the T-50 trainer, intended for lead-in fighter training and light attack roles.
 It is equipped with the Elta EL/M-2032 fire control radar.
 The TA-50 is designed to operate as a full-fledged combat platform for precision-guided weapons, air-to-air missiles, and air-to-ground missiles.
 The TA-50 can mount additional utility pods for reconnaissance, targeting assistance, and electronic warfare.
 Reconnaissance and electronic warfare variants are also being developed, designated RA-50 and EA-50, respectively.

-The FA-50 is the most advanced version of the T-50, possessing more internal fuel capacity, enhanced avionics, a longer radome, and a tactical datalink.
+The FA-50 is an advanced version of the T-50, possessing more internal fuel capacity, enhanced avionics, a longer radome, and a tactical datalink.
 It is equipped with a modified Israeli EL/M-2032 pulse-Doppler radar with Korean-specific modifications by LIG Nex1.
 The engine could be either Eurojet EJ200 or General Electric F414 with thrust of 20000 to 22000 lbf, roughly 12–25% higher than the F404's thrust; and are offered to prospective customers for the T-50.
 The radar of the FA-50 has a range two-thirds greater than the TA-50's radar.
 The EL/M-2032 was initially chosen over Lockheed Martin's preferred AN/APG-67(V)4 and SELEX Vixen 500E active electronically scanned array (AESA) radars.
 Other AESA radars such as Raytheon's AN/APG-79 and Northrop Grumman's AN/APG-83 are options for future production, and may be shared with the radar chosen for USAF and ROKAF F-16 fighters.
-Samsung Thales is also independently developing a domestic multi-mode AESA radar for the FA-50.
+During the 2010s, Samsung Thales independently worked on a domestic multi-mode AESA radar for the FA-50.